-Occasionally useful, joint accounts have downsides you should know
+While occasionally useful, joint accounts have many unseen downsides you should know about before signing up

 Want to be legally joined in life?
 In most cases, you need a marriage license and a ceremony.
 If you’re lucky, you also have witnesses, music, a cake, some flowers, a few gifts and a nice meal afterward.

 Want to be legally joined in debt?
 Just sign on the dotted line.
 No dresses, no tuxes and not so much as a cupcake for your trouble.

 Before you enter into the world of joint credit, it pays to know a little more about what goes on behind the scenes, from how potential lenders view the debt to who is ultimately responsible for paying it — and how it impacts your credit score.

 As with marriage, a lot depends on who you choose as a partner.